SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-state.md

 ## Implement Concrete States
 Create each concrete state as an inner class of `CourseNameValidator`.
 Each concrete class should extend the `State` abstract class and provide an implementation for `onLetter()` and `onDigit()`.
 You may use `CourseNameValidatorFSM` to help you with your implementation.

 If you decide to do the four-state implementation, note that you will have to keep track of the number of letters and digits that you have.
-Counts should be stored as field in `CourseNameValidator` so that all inner classes can access and modify the fields.
+Counts should be stored as fields in `CourseNameValidator` so that all inner classes can access and modify the fields.
 Constants in the `LetterState` and `DigitState` classes provide the cutoffs for the number of letter and digits.
 By using constants, you can quickly update the FSM if the number of allowed letters or numbers was to ever change.

 ## Implement Context Class